ukrbublik/react-awesome-query-builder/README.md

     renderConjsAsRadios: false,
     //How to render fields/ops list? true - use Dropdown/Menu, false - use Select
     renderFieldAndOpAsDropdown: false,
+    //You can pass props to Select field widget
+    customFieldSelectProps: {
+        showSearch: true
+    },
     //Strategies for selecting operator for new field (used by order until success)
     // 'default' (default if present), 'keep' (keep prev from last field), 'first', 'none'
     setOpOnChangeField: ['keep', 'default'],